DaniellaBrito/Location-to-open-a-Cafe-in-Sydney-Australia-/README.md

 Categorized the data into 3 categories using K-means clustering based on the frequency of occurrence for ‘Cafe’.

 Cluster 0: Suburbs with a low number of Cafes.

 Cluster 1: Suburbs with a moderate number of cafes.

 Cluster 2: Suburbs with a high concentration of Cafe.

+Evaluation
+Cluster 0 is displayed as the red color represents a greater opportunity and high potential but also suffers from the risk of having fewer customers as those areas are not busy areas.

+As a new business owner it wouldn’t be wise enough to choose cluster 2.

+Therefore, I would recommend that cluster 1 represented by blue color, should be chosen where there is medium competition but greater opportunity.